pablorodrigo/template/projects/project-2.md

   - PrimeFaces
   - Mysql
   - JPA/JSF/CDI
-summary: A mobile application for information on events in the city of Manaus-BR
+summary: A mobile application for information on events in the city of Manaus-BR---
----

 <img class="ui medium right floated rounded image" src="../images/guiamanaus.jpg">